FuchsiaOS/FuchsiaOS-docs-zh_CN/development/drivers/diagnostics/bind-debugger.md

 Caution: This page may contain information that is specific to the legacy version of the driver framework (DFv1).

-The debugger can be used to run a bind program against a particular device.
-It outputs a trace of the bind program's execution, describing why the driver would or would not bind to the device.
+The debugger can be used to run a bind rules against a particular device.
+It outputs a trace of the bind rules's execution, describing why the driver would or would not bind to the device.

 You can run the debugger in the following ways:

- - **[As a host tool.](#running-the-debugger-host)** You provide the bind program source file and a file listing the properties of the device.
-This is useful during bind program development for testing the outcome of a program against different combinations of device properties.
+ - **[As a host tool.](#running-the-debugger-host)** You provide the bind rules source file and a file listing the properties of the device.
+This is useful during bind rules development for testing the outcome of the rules against different combinations of node properties.
  - **[On the target device.](#running-the-debugger-target)** You specify the driver path and the device path within the system.
 This is useful for figuring out why a driver did or did not bind to a particular device.

-Note: The debugger can only be used with bind programs written in the bind language described in this page.
+Note: The debugger can only be used with bind rules written in the bind language described in this page.

 ## Running the debugger as a host tool {#running-the-debugger-host}